 Frequently Asked Questions

 Welcome to our FAQ section!
-Here, I’ve compiled answers to the most common questions I receive about my services, approach, and how we can work together to achieve your goals.
+Here, I’ve compiled answers to the most common questions we receive about services, approach, and how we can work together to achieve your goals.
 If you have any additional questions or need further clarification, please don’t hesitate to reach out.

 What forms of payment do you accept?

-- I accept all forms of payment including all major credit cards, cash, HSA, and FSA cards.
+- We accept all major credit cards, cash, HSA, and FSA cards.
+We do not accept personal checks at this time.

 What is the best way to schedule an appointment?

-- I prefer to schedule directly with you, because I want to ensure that your typical availability can be accommodated regularly.
-If you have a rotating schedule or you have a busy life and limited availability, I can generally work with you to find appointment times that work for you.
-If your regular availability does not work well with my current availability, I would rather help you find a therapist that will be available when you are so that you have access to care when you need it.
-There are several contact me buttons on the home page to access me directly.
+- We prefer to schedule directly with you, because I want to ensure that your typical availability can be accommodated regularly.
+If you have a rotating schedule or you have a busy life and limited availability, we can generally work with you to find appointment times that work for you.
+If your regular availability does not work well with our current availability, we would rather help you find a therapist that will be available when you are so that you have access to care when you need it.
+Please use the contact me button to reach out directly for the fastest response.

 What is a good faith estimate?